 The easiest ways to order repeat prescriptions are:

-We do not take repeat prescriptions requests over the telephone or via email.
+We do not accept repeat prescriptions requests over the telephone or via email.

 Collecting your prescription